na-na-hi/renget/archive/cpu-lora.md

 ## Changelog

+- 2023-09-27
+  - Updated all metrics.
 - 2023-09-24
   - [Moved file conversion & model merging to its own page](https://rentry.org/llama-cpp-conversions).
-  - Misc. other updates
+  - Misc. other updates.
 - 2023-09-22
-  - Updated for changes in llama.cpp, up to commit xaedes:da05205
+  - Updated for changes in llama.cpp, up to commit xaedes:da05205.
 - 2023-09-16
   - Updated instructions for compiling with GPU acceleration.
 - 2023-09-13